Visit

 • Elevator access to all gallery floors

-Yes, guided tours are available for schools, community groups, and private groups.
+Yes!
+Guided tours are available for schools, community groups, and private groups.
 Self-guided tours are also welcome.

-Art and artists
+Art & artists

 Yes, but acceptance is not guaranteed.
 Contact the curatorial team at curatorial@nagb.org.bs ↗ with details.
 All proposed donations are reviewed by our Acquisitions Committee to ensure they align with our mission and collection goals.

-No. We do not offer conservation services for external works.
+No, we do not offer conservation services for external works.

-Getting involved
+Get involved

 See what’s on and upcoming on our events page, join us on social media, and sign up for our newsletter!